kalabox/biryanikabox/README.md

 ### Some assumptions:

-This script assumes you are logged in as a sudouser with this constitution
+This framework assumes you are logged in as a sudouser with this constitution.

   u: kalabox
   p: kalabox